Islam: An Introduction

 Islam and the Arts

 Through its migration to cultures and countries around the world, the practice of Islam varies widely and has given rise to great diversity of expression, including the many art forms created or enriched by Muslim artists around the world.
-Muslim Voices: Arts & Ideas aims to explore these diverse artistic expressions, offering a range of voices from within Muslim visual, vocal, instrumental, dance, and performing arts communities, helping to increase American audiences’ understanding, knowledge and respect.
+Creative Voices of Muslim Asia aims to explore these diverse artistic expressions, offering a range of voices from within Muslim visual, vocal, instrumental, dance, and performing arts communities, helping to increase American audiences’ understanding, knowledge and respect.

 The arts take many forms, embodying unique voices and wide perspectives, as well as a range of local and global influences.
 Music has historically been a major feature of Islamic arts, with traditions that range from the Arabic maqam, through the ecstatic qawwali vocal performance of Pakistan, to the seudati dance of Aceh, Indonesia.
 More recently, Muslim vocal artists have turned to hip hop and spoken word as contemporary genres that offer particularly fruitful avenues for thoughtful self-expression.
 Muslim cultures’ rich literary heritage includes poetry, short stories, and historical and scientific studies.
 Key works have been written in all the major languages of the Muslim world (Albanian, Arabic, Persian, Spanish, Turkish and Urdu, as well as South and Southeast Asian languages), with a compelling new body of work appearing since the early 1900s in English, French, Dutch, and the other languages of Muslim-American and Muslim-European communities.